sadjadtavakoli/Caprese-DA/README.md

 ------------------------------------------------------------
 # RefDiff
-Berke uses a changed version of Refdiff to detect the changed entities (available [here](https://github.com/sadjad-tavakoli/RefDiff.git)).
+Berke uses a changed version of Refdiff to detect the changed entities.

 RefDiff originally is a tool to mine refactorings in the commit history of git repositories.
 In Berke we changed it to detect changed entities between two different revisions.